Satisfactory Academic Progress Policy (SAP)

 Appeal Guidelines:

 Students who fail to meet SAP standards after a period of SAP Warning will need to file an appeal to be considered for any continued financial aid.
 There is no limit to the number of times that a student may appeal during his/her enrollment at Sofia.
 However, a new reason must be provided for each new appeal and the likelihood of approval will decrease with each subsequent appeal.
+The student should submit the appeal before the add/drop deadline.
 This appeal shall be made in writing and must include:

 • An explanation of the circumstances that prevented the student from meeting SAP standards.